epfl-ada/ada-2022-project-stuckoverflow/README.md

 This project aims to investigate the following research questions:

 * How do tags evolve and die?
 When do they start to appear as popular tags, do these coincide with the emergence of real-life events?
 * How do clusters of tags that are used together behave temporally?
-Do trending tags get more important in these clusters during their popularity?
+Do trending tags gain importance in these clusters during their popularity?
 * Do people misuse video tags on unrelated video categories to exploit trending topics?

 ## Methods